The 5 worst foods for memory

 What foods cause brain fog?

-What is the best food to improve memory?
+What is the best food to support memory?

-The best food to improve memory is a balanced diet.
+The best food to support memory is a balanced diet.
 Fruits and vegetables contain many nutrients that help support your brain, including antioxidants and vitamins A, C and E. Whole grains are also good sources of B-vitamins and magnesium—both important for healthy brain cells.
-Lean proteins like fish, poultry and low-fat dairy products have omega-3 fatty acids that may help protect against cognitive decline as you age.
+Lean proteins like fish, poultry and low-fat dairy products have omega-3 fatty acids that support healthy ageing.

-What are the 3 foods that fight memory loss?
+What are the 3 foods that help maintain memory?

-There’s plenty of foods you should be eating to preserve your memory, but these 3 are by far the best at nourishing your memory-making skills:
+There’s plenty of foods you should be eating to maintain your memory, but these 3 are by far the best at nourishing your memory-making skills:

-Oily fish: Salmon and mackerel are some of the best sources of omega-3 fatty acids, which help to protect against inflammation in the brain.
+Oily fish: Salmon and mackerel are some of the best sources of omega-3 fatty acids.

 Dark green vegetables: Green vegetables such as broccoli and spinach contain vitamin K, which is essential for healthy brain function.

-Walnuts: These humble nuts contain nutrients such as magnesium, zinc and vitamin E which can help to boost your memory power.
+Walnuts: These humble nuts contain nutrients such as magnesium, zinc and vitamin E which can help maintain your memory power.